 3. Memory.
 What type of memory card does it use (SD, micro SD)?
 Or does it record to a built in memory?

 4. Power.
 How long will the batteries last?
 What type of batteries does it use?
 Is the battery removable?
 Rechargeable?
 Does it come with an AC adapter?
+Many recorders will accept AAA or AA batteries and can also be powered with USB-C power.

 5. Interface.
 How can I get my recorded files to my computer for distribution, burning to CD, e-mailing, or editing?
 Can I use it as an audio interface on my computer?